 It costs USD250 per organisation per month (all-inclusive) and we have seen the huge impact it has had on smaller organisations that were struggling to provide customised learning solutions to their employees.
 This has changed the learning landscape significantly.

-I believe that in 2017 we will see digital learning finally gain a foothold in organisations after years of being viewed as a less-desirable alternative to face-to-face learning.
+I believe that we will see digital learning finally gain a foothold in organisations after years of being viewed as a less-desirable alternative to face-to-face learning.
 New socially-networked LMSes are being introduced and finding receptive, savvy users among millennials who are native technology users.

 The good news is, digital learning is extremely affordable, efficient and impactful.
 Over the past five years, we have seen B2C learning sites like Coursera, Udemy and others mushroom.
 Yet, there were hardly any learning sites built specifically for enterprises.

-2017 will see organisations sourcing for robust B2B digital learning systems and embedding them into their company’s system and structure.
+The next few years will see organisations sourcing for robust B2B digital learning systems and embedding them into their company’s system and structure.

 6. HR will focus on teams rather than individuals